-- 1. Meet and greet at the door. - 2.
+- 1. Meet and greet at the door, informally on entry to the classroom - 2.
 Refer to 'Ready, Respectful, Safe' - 3.
 Model positive behaviours and build relationships. - 4.
 Plan lessons that engage, challenge and meet the needs of all learners. - 5.
 Be calm and give 'take up time' when going through the steps.
 'Prevent' before sanctions. - 6.
 Follow up every time, retain ownership and engage in reflective dialogue with learners. - 7.
 Never ignore or walk past learners who are behaving badly, even if they are not in your class/phase.